Blennorea with inclusions. Blenorrhea in newborns Prognosis, consequences and complications

 The patient has been suffering from convulsive seizures for many years, which have recently become more frequent. a) focal seizure

-e) acute prostatitis
+d) acute prostatitis

 A patient with a dislocated shoulder indicates a feeling of numbness in the fingers.
 Objectively: active abduction of the first finger is sharply limited, the pulse of the radial artery is weakened compared to the healthy one.
-The dislocation must be reduced a) immediately
+The dislocation must be corrected a) immediately

 A patient with a severe form of lacunar tonsillitis, if necessary, should be hospitalized d) in the infectious diseases department